ChaerinMin/EgoHOS/mmsegmentation/docs/en/useful_tools.md

 In order to serve an `MMSegmentation` model with [`TorchServe`](https://pytorch.org/serve/), you can follow the steps:

-### 1. Convert model from MMSegmentation to TorchServe
+### 1. Convert model from submodules.EgoHOS.mmsegmentation.mmsegmentation to TorchServe

 ```shell
 python tools/torchserve/mmseg2torchserve.py ${CONFIG_FILE} ${CHECKPOINT_FILE} \